-We invite the Senco from your child’s future secondary school to attend their SEN review in the summer term.
+We invite the Senco from your child’s future secondary school to attend their SEND review in the summer term.

 We have a transition programme for all year 6 pupils, this covers many of the worries that children have about secondary school.

 All pupils will visit their secondary school in the summer term of year 6.

 We also provide additional support according to individual need.
 This might include working with a learning mentor from Gascoigne School, or from the secondary school; or extra visits to the school.

 What happens if my child has an Education Health Care Plan (EHCP)?